olga-od-ua/hello_ireland/README.md

 - AWS_ACCESS_KEY_ID from Access key ID column of your AWS User credentials file.
 - AWS_SECRET_ACCESS_KEY from Secret access key column of your AWS User credentials file.

-* Remove the DISABLE_COLLECTSTATIC variable from Convig Vars and deploy the Heroku app.
+* Remove the DISABLE_COLLECTSTATIC variable from Config Vars and deploy the Heroku app.

 * In AWS, create a new folder called media next to the static folder and upload any required media files to it, making sure they are publicly accessible in Permissions.